MiddletonCommunityVoice/services-list/content/about.md

 If you find any errors, Please send an email to [betterhealth4middleton@gmail.com](mailto:betterhealth4middleton@gmail.com),
 or send a  **TEXT MESSAGE ONLY to 0797 070 8448.**   VOICEMAILS will not be acted upon.

-You can use an A to Z search by using the Tags.
+Please use the A to Z search by using the Tags.
 Click on this link  [https://www.betterhealth4.org.uk/tags] to get directly to the Tags page.
+Thia is the quickest way.

 # SCROLL down
 ## to access our directory by category.